mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Ports/index.md

    </div>

 *  **Start servers at system start**
-   Apache and MySQL are started during startup of the OS, this means that the services are available before a user has logged into the system.
+   Apache, Nginx and MySQL are started during startup of the OS, this means that the services are available before a user has logged into the system.

 *  **Start servers at startup of MAMP PRO**